Sherryairui/PUI2018_xc1454/HW6_xc1454/README.md

 Compare age of bikers for trips originating in Manhattan and in Brooklyn.

-### Cowork with Yunhe Cui(), Yuchen Ding(yd1402).
-We cowork with Yunhe Cui() about extra credit part.
-She do the code part, and Yunchen Ding(yd1402) and I help her to check the result to making sure them meet the grading requirement.
-I cowork with Yuchen Ding(yd1402) with other parts.
+### Cowork with Yuchen Ding(yd1402).
 I do the code part and she help me to check the result to making sure them meet the grading requirement.